 4. Why Naptime is the Secret to a Happy Toddler

 As if you would!
-Naps are critical for a toddler’s growth and overall wellbeing.
-If the length that your child naps seems to vary greatly, aim to create consistency.
+Naps are critical for a toddler’s growth and overall well-being.
+If the length of your child’s naps seems to vary greatly, aim to create consistency.
 Remember this general rule of thumb: Toddlers should get about 12-14 hours of sleep, including an afternoon nap that lasts 1-3 hours.
-Younger toddlers might take 2 naps a day, but be careful not to schedule the second one too close to bedtime.
+Younger toddlers might take two naps a day, but be careful not to schedule the second one too close to bedtime.

 5. The Value of Quiet Time in Your Toddler’s Daily Routine

 When planning a routine, you may find it tempting to fill every minute with an activity.
 Remember to pencil in quiet time to give your toddler (and you) a break.
-Quiet time doesn’t have to be boring, either—try coloring books, a toddler-level puzzle or a board book they can flip through on their own.
+This time doesn’t have to be boring, either.
+Try coloring books, a toddler-level puzzle, or a board book they can flip through on their own.

 6. How Consistent Mealtimes Can Improve Your Toddler’s Eating Habits